erv123/ShadertoyMC/README.md

 # ShadertoyMC
+CURRENTLY THIS IS A SINGLEPLAYER ONLY MOD

 This minecraft mod allows writing scripts in Arucas (https://github.com/senseiwells/Arucas) with the goal of placing blocks based on math.

 The working logic is similar to how https://www.shadertoy.com/ works: an expression is calculated for each block with block coordinates as inputs and as a result of this expression a block is placed at the coordinates

 FabricAPI required

 ## Easy start

 ### Step 1

-Initialize area with `/shadertoy area pos1 pos2`
+Create a new script with `/shadertoy new <name>`

+This file will contain a working script and can be run immediately, but the area on operation is defined within the file and might not match your desired are

 ### Step 2
-Create a new script with `/shadertoy new name`
-This file will contain a working script and can be run immediatelly

-### Step 3
-Open and edit the file by clicking on the text (VSCode with Arucas extension reccomended)
+Open and edit the file by clicking on the text (VSCode with Arucas extension recommended).

+You can also use `/shadertoy open <name>`

 ### Step 4

-Run the script with `/shadertoy run name`
+Run the script with `/shadertoy run <name>`